razetime/decks/readme.md

 # decks
 [Decker](https://beyondloom.com/decker) decks, modules and scripts written in Lil.

-`index.deck` is generated using a deck skeleton and `gen.lil`.
+`docs/index.html` is generated using a 'template' deck `index.deck`  and `gen.lil`.
 Lil is designed beautifully to allow one to effectively build static sites purely with in-house functionality from decker.
 See `readdeck[]` and `writedeck[]` in the [lilt manual](https://beyondloom.com/decker/lilt.html) for more details.